Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Simulation Study

 The fitted AUC value for each method is reported in Figure~\ref{fig:aucs}.
 Though all AUCs are significantly greater than .5, they are substantially lower for our background models than for the benchmark method consisting of the uncorrected 3b sample.
-The FvT method has the lowest AUC, followed by the OT-FvT method and OT-$k$NN method.
-While the OT-1NN method has comparable AUC point estimate as the OT-FvT method, we emphasize that its variability interval is wider, which could have been anticipated from the discussion in Section~\ref{sec:ot_discussion}.
-The performance of the OT-$k$NN method for varying values of $k$, along the SvB and $m_{\mathrm{HH}}$ variables, is illustrated in Figure~\ref{fig:weight_comparison}.
+The FvT method has the lowest AUC, followed closely by the OT-FvT method and OT-$k$NN method.
+While the OT-1NN method has comparable AUC point estimate as the OT-FvT method, we emphasize that its variability interval is wider, which could have been anticipated from the discussion in Section~\ref{sec:ot_discussion}, where we emphasized that the support size of $\binten_{4,1\mathrm{NN}}^s$ can be an order of magnitude smaller than $n_s$.
+In contrast, the OT-10NN and OT-20NN estimators have narrower variability intervals than OT-1NN, but have markedly larger AUC point estimates than the remaining methods.
+The performance of the OT-$k$NN method for varying values of $k$ is also illustrated in Figure~\ref{fig:nn_comparison} as a function of the SvB and $m_{\mathrm{HH}}$ variables.

 We next provide a qualitative comparison of the fitted weights produced by the three background modeling methods.
 Recall that these methods all take the form \begin{linenomath} \end{linenomath} for some nonnegative weights $v_i$, which are summarized up to normalization in Table~\ref{tab:compare_formulas}.
 In Figure~\ref{fig:weight_comparison}, we plot the weights of the two optimal transport methods against those of the FvT method.
 We observe that the FvT and OT-FvT methods produce weights which are concentrated and symmetric around the identity.
 This implies that the odds ratio of the FvT classifier at a point $H_j^s$ in the Signal Region behaves similarly to the odds ratio at any point $H_{i}^c$ in the Control Region to which $H_j^s$ is optimally coupled.
 This suggests that the transfer learning of the FvT classifier from the Control Region to the Signal Region is, to some extent, well-modelled by the optimal transport coupling $\hat\pi$.
 This observation heuristically suggests that Assumptions~\ref{assm:classifier}--\ref{assm:ot} both hold in this simulation.
 In contrast to the method OT-FvT, we observe that the method OT-10NN produces markedly different weights than the FvT method, which can partly be anticipated from the discrete nature of the nearest neighbor extrapolation.
 We conjecture that the nearest-neighbor estimator of the optimal transport coupling has poorer theoretical risk than its counterpart in the OT-FvT method.